SymbioticLab/ModelKeeper/README.md

 # ModelKeeper

-This repository contains the evvaluation artifacts of our NSDI '23 paper "[ModelKeeper: Accelerating DNN Training via Automated Training Warmup](https://www.usenix.org/conference/nsdi23/presentation/lai)".
+This repository contains the evvaluation artifacts of our NSDI '23 paper "[ModelKeeper: Accelerating DNN Training via Automated Training Warmup](https://symbioticlab.org/publications/files/modelkeeper:nsdi23/modelkeeper-nsdi23.pdf)".

-**ModelKeeper has been merged as part of [FedScale](https://github.com/SymbioticLab/FedScale) and is actively maintained there.
+**ModelKeeper is being merged as part of [FedScale](https://github.com/SymbioticLab/FedScale) and is actively maintained there.
 Please try it!**

 # Overview